 - tachograph installations

 - material from on-board vehicle computers, collision/journey data recorders

 Conducting scene examinations

 The following should be examined and, where appropriate, located, measured, described and photographed.

 - The condition and operation of traffic control systems and streetlights.

 - The position of control systems within the vehicles.

-- The vehicle, in order to identify whether collision/journey data recorder devices (including tachographs) are fitted to the vehicle and/or any other devices which may provide information, including the engine control unit or other on-board vehicle computer (including satellite navigation).
+- The vehicle, to identify whether collision/journey data recorder devices (including tachographs) are fitted to the vehicle and/or any other devices which may provide information, including the engine control unit or other on-board vehicle computer (including satellite navigation).

-- The condition of vehicles and relevant street furniture, and where evidence permits, physical marks should be attributed to the vehicle or object which made them.
+- The condition of vehicles and relevant street furniture and, where evidence permits, physical marks should be attributed to the vehicle or object which made them.